janheindejong/urlstalker-api/README.md

 # URL Stalker

 Pet project to stalk HTTP endpoints - taking snapshots at regular intervals.

-## User stories

-In order of implementation importance:

-1. As a Jan Hein, I want to be able to add a URL for tracking with that gets
+The idea is that you can add a URL, and that the app will check and store the content of the URL on a daily basis.
+Additional features could storing only a part of it using RegEx; getting e-mails whenever something changes; doing some data analysis on the data.

+Don't know if it's really useful, but kinda fun.

 ## Architecture